PegaBot

 theme

-Bots, an abbreviation for robots, are computer programs designed to perform specific tasks.
-The first robots had no malicious intentions, and there are still good bots today that are meant to hold politicians accountable, to fight for gender equality, or to help organize the (many) daily tasks of users.
-But in the late 1990s, bots began to develop a negative reputation.
+Bots (an abbreviation for robots) are computer programs developed to execute specific tasks.
+The first robots had no bad intentions, and even today there still are robots for good, which hold politicians accountable, make causes for equality go viral or even help organize the (many) daily tasks of their users.
+But in the end of the 90s, bots began to develop a bad reputation.

-Some have been used to send SPAMs by e-mail, stealing personal user data, credit card fraud, and disinformation attacks to manipulate the public sphere.
-These bots aim to spread lies to influence narratives, a phenomenon that has been gaining global scale since 2014.
-And worse: they are out there and almost nobody knows how they work, who develops and funds them.
-To help solve this problem, we announce PegaBot.
+Some have been used to send SPAM emails, personal data theft, credit card fraud, and on misinformation attacks to manipulate the public sphere.
+These bots have the goal of spreading lies to influence narratives, a phenomenon that since 2014 has reached a global scale.
+And it’s even worse: they are out there and nobody knows how they work, who develops them and who finances them.
+To help tackle this issue, we launched PegaBot (Gotcha Bot), a tool that creates more transparency about bot usage in Brazil.